Aravalli (film)

-Aravalli (/ta/) is 1957 Indian Tamil-language fantasy action film directed by Krishna Rao and written by V. N. Sambantham.
+Aravalli (ஆரவல்லி) (/ta/) is 1957 Indian Tamil-language fantasy action film directed by Krishna Rao and written by V. N. Sambantham.
 Produced by Modern Theatres, the film stars G. Varalakshmi, S. Mohana, S. G. Eshwar, Mynavathi and Kaka Radhakrishnan playing lead roles, with A. Karunanidhi, T. P. Muthulakshmi, M. S. Draupadi and V. Gopalakrishnan in supporting roles.
 It was released on 22 October 1957.

 In the film, two sisters with magical powers serve as co-rulers of the kingdom of Nellurupattinam.
 An astrologer forms a plan to depose the two queens in favor of their nephew.
 The young man wins the right to the throne after completing three challenges, and also marries a first cousin which he loves.
 But his aunt and new mother-in-law uses her daughter to poison him.
 The young man dies and is resurrected.
 He asks King Dharma for the right of revenge, but Dharma orders the execution of the man's wife instead of his aunts.